c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `flat = true`

-The *flat* process uses the first principal component of all bands to reduce a multispectral result to one band showing the overall brightness.
+Some *reduce* commands return multispectral results.
+The *flat* option reduces them to one single band.
+The *flat* process uses the first principal component of all bands to reduce a multispectral image to one band showing the overall brightness.

 ​	![](../images/5_Flat.png)	v: values; i: items

+Range: [0 … positive values]

+The process will convert negative values into positive ones.

 ---